uea-teaching/computer-vision-2022/lectures/epipolar.md

 ![Epipolar Geometry](assets/svg/epipolar.svg){width=80%}

 ::: notes
-to review the figure, I'll just point out all these elements again...
+To review the figure, I'll just point out all these elements again...

+Of course, the axis and epipolar lines are continuous, I've just drawn them within the bounds of the points.
 :::

 ## In the Epipolar Plane {data-auto-animate="true}